 There will be no drilling and anchoring works in this type of installation.
 With this, you will have a quick and easy installation of your solar power system.
 This is normally used when penetration on the roof is not an option.

-The main purpose of the concrete bases is to ensure the racking system stays intact even on stormy seasons.
+The main purpose of the concrete bases is to ensure the racking system stays intact even in stormy seasons.
 It guarantees a good installation without causing water leakages to the roof.
 It also elevates the solar modules and reduces shading effects from high parapet walls.

 Sometimes, building owners do not allow drilling on concrete flat roofs.
 This might be due to the old age of the building.
-Or, they just don’t want to tamper waterproofing insurances of the roof.
+Or, they just don’t want to tamper with waterproofing insurances of the roof.
 That is why they opt for the concrete footing or foundation type of installation.

 Just because you are installing your solar modules on flat roofs, does not mean you should also install it at 0 degrees inclination.
 There are many reasons why you should avoid flat solar panel angles.
 Here are some of the reasons below: